ChrisWiegman/chriswiegman.com/content/posts/2016-12-31-a-review-of-2016-with-a-preview-of-2017.md

 ## 2016 in Review

 As much as I talk about having promise for next year I have to say that I had been thinking the same thing for 2016 when it started and I wound up spending most of it absolutely miserable.
-Some of the highlights of a year&nbsp;where my main goal was getting healthier:
+Some of the highlights of a year where my main goal was getting healthier:

 * I’m 1.1 lbs heavier today than I was on Dec 31, 2015
 * [We still average nearly $700.00/month on just beer](/2016/06/the-year-without-beer-my-progress-so-far/)